Power BI write back to SQL Database: 2 methods

 Power BI write-back to SQL using Power Apps

-The first method uses a special visualization type in Power BI – the Power Apps for Power BI visualization.
+The second method uses a special visualization type in Power BI – the Power Apps for Power BI visualization.
 When you add this visualization to a Power BI report, you are essentially embedding a Power App app into the report.
 This means that you can create edit forms that allow users to make updates to the underlying data source directly from Power BI.

 Power BI Power Apps SQL Diagram